-About two-in-ten young Latinos (22%) say they were questioned by police in the past year—a response that could encompass positive or benign contacts with law enforcement as well as more negative experiences.39
+About two-in-ten young Latinos (22%) say they were questioned by police in the past year—a response that could encompass positive or benign contacts with law enforcement as well as more negative experiences.2

 The survey also asked Latinos about the presence of gangs in local high schools and the impact they have on community life.
 Only 3% of Latinos ages 16 to 25 say they are now or have ever been in a gang.
 But slightly more than three-in-ten (31%) say they have relatives or friends who are current or former gang members.
 The proportion who say they know someone who is now or has been in a gang swells to 40% among Hispanic youths born in the United States.

-Latinos who trace their heritage to Mexico—a group that comprises more than six-in-ten Hispanics in the U.S.—are nearly twice as likely as other Latinos to say a friend or relative is a current or former gang member.
+Latinos who trace their heritage to Mexico—a group that comprises more than six-in-ten Hispanics in the U.S.—are more likely than other Latinos to say a friend or relative is a current or former gang member.
 However, Latinos of Mexican descent are no more likely than other Hispanics to report that they are or have been in a gang.
-Mexican-Americans also are no more likely than other Latinos to say they have been in a fight or involved with weapons in the past year.
+Mexican-American also are no more likely than other Latino to say they have been in a fight or involved with weapons in the past year.

 The judgment of young Latinos ages 16 to 25 on the impact of gangs on their communities is unequivocal.
 Seven-in-ten say gangs make life worse for Hispanics, and an additional 25% believe gangs have no impact.
 Only 2% see gangs as beneficial.